shroukhm/Machine-learning-projects/Loan Eligibility process_/README.md

 ## Business Question

- This is a ML model which helps the housing finance company in loan eligibility validation process by predicting :
+ This is a ML model from scratch which helps the housing finance company in loan eligibility validation process by predicting :

 1. The loan acceptance status (whether the loan is approved or rejected).
 2. Max. loan amount.